WICG/view-transitions/scoped-transitions.md

 6. Clean up by destroying the pseudo-element tree.

-Between steps 2 and 4, we need to [pause the rendering](#Pause-rendering) of the scoped transition root's subtree, so that any DOM updates inside that subtree that occur during the callback are not presented to the user prematurely.
+Between steps 2 and 4, we need to [pause the rendering](#Pause-rendering) of the scope's subtree, so that any DOM updates inside that subtree that occur during the callback are not presented to the user prematurely.

 ### Constraints